2001 Gujarat earthquake: Damage and casualties

-In Ahmedabad, Gujarat's commercial capital with a population of approximately 8.2 million (according to data in 2011), as many as 80 multi-storey buildings collapsed and 729 people were killed.
+In Ahmedabad, 1,021 apartments and 82 houses collapsed, and 752 people were killed.
+Collapsing multistory buildings also caused deaths in Morbi and Surat.
 Total property damage was estimated at $7.5 billion.
-In Kutch, the earthquake destroyed about 60% of food and water supplies and around 258,000 houses, 90% of the district's housing stock.
-The biggest setback was the total demolition of the Bhuj Civil hospital.
 The Indian military provided emergency support which was later augmented by the International Federation of Red Cross and Red Crescent Society.
 A temporary Red Cross hospital remained in Bhuj to provide care while a replacement hospital was built.